Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ```

 Here we have a proc `comprun` in which line (1) will run at compile-time (because of #run), and where line (2) will work at run-time.
 The three lines following (3) only activate the #run 1 time, because all expressions with which it is called are of the same type u8.
 It only needs to build once.
 But at runtime the procedure is called and prints out 3 times.In line (4), comprun is called with a new type 'float', so it compiles again, which we can see because #run executes for the 2nd time.
 Line (5) doesn't trigger a re-compilation, because the parameter is also of type float.
-But line (6) recompiles, because now a string is passed.
+But line (6) re-compiles, because now a string is passed.
 (7) doesn't recompile, because there is already a compiled form for comprun with T == u8.
 Note that the order of the #run's can vary, because compilation works multi-threaded.

 #run can also return basic struct values or multidimensional arrays.
 Complications can arise because of pointers inside structs, and values that are not retained between compile-time and run-time.
 In order to modify more complex data structures with #run,the #no_reset directive can be useful (see § 26.2.2).